-- Log in using your own RealMe identity - Enter your own FSP number and then 'Validate FSP number'. - Select "related body". - Enter the Licensee's FSP number in 'Parent FSP Number'. - Select the market service licence type which the Licensee has applied for. - Answer all the questions relevant to the licensed activities you will perform (if a question is not relevant just answer 'not applicable') - You are now ready to submit your related body application.
+- You will need your own FSP number - Enter your own FSP number and then 'Validate FSP number'. - Select "related body" in the application form. - Enter the Licensee's FSP number in 'Parent FSP Number'. - Select the market service licence type which the Licensee has applied for. - Answer all the questions relevant to the licensed activities you will perform (if a question is not relevant just answer 'not applicable') - Then email your related body application to licensing@fma.govt.nz.

 Licensee applicants and related bodies fill in separate application forms.
-These are linked by the FMA in its system but you can only see your own answers in the Related body application.
 As a related body, you should liaise with the applicant to ensure your answers reflect what the applicant has submitted in its licence application.
 You should also obtain the applicant's FSP number to be entered in your application as the 'Parent FSP Number'.
-You can log in and work on your application as often as you want until you submit.
-When you submit you can print a PDF copy of your answers, but can't access the form again.